tc39/proposal-dynamic-code-brand-checks/README.md

 *  Define a well-known symbol, *\@\@evalable*.
 *  IsCodeLike(*x*) additionally returns true when *x* is an object and `x[Symbol.evalable]` is truthy.
-   Note: using a new symbol makes IsCodeLike backwards comparible for programs that do not use `Symbol.evalable`.
+   Note: using a new symbol makes IsCodeLike backwards compatible for programs that do not use `Symbol.evalable`.

 ##### Pros